Tufin/SecureX/README.md

 | Authentication Option | Basic |

+##### SecureCloud #####
+SecureCloud utilizes an API access key for authentication.
+No SecureX Account Key needs to be configured for SecureCloud.
+Instead, each SecureCloud Atomic Action contains a variable named "API Access Key" which should be used to store the API access key for your account.
+For information on creating an API access key in SecureCloud, please see the following Knowledge Center document: https://forum.tufin.com/support/kc/securecloud/Content/SecureCloud/APIAccessKeys.htm.

 ## Target Configuration
+##### SecureTrack/SecureChange/SecureApp #####
 A single Target may be utilized when multiple TOS components (SecureTrack, SecureChange, and SecureApp) share the same hostname/IP and credentials.
 If the hostname/IP and/or credentials differ between SecureTrack, SecureChange, and SecureApp deployments, different Targets should be configured for each.

 **Important Target Parameters:**